 Should you stay open?

 Before beginning your renovations, you’ll need to do additional research to ensure that you’re legally allowed to stay open.
 If you own a restaurant, you may not be able to stay open while staying within health and safety codes.
-Your business space is also important, do you have plentiful space to work in?
+Your business space is also important, do you have a plentiful space to work in?
 Are there windows to minimize contamination?
 Will your employees be able to work without having potential safety hazards?
 There are plenty of questions to ask when it comes to renovating so make sure to take everything into account.
 You should also consider doing a cost-benefit analysis to help you decide whether you should stay open or closed.

 Before you begin your repainting process, you’ll need to notify everyone that can potentially be affected by these events.
 Let your employees know and conduct any necessary training to ensure that daily operations are uninterrupted.